-Revealed: The True Cost of Paper-Based Agenda and Records Systems
+Revealed: The True Cost of Paper-Based Agenda Systems

 The 3rd annual iCompass’ Municipal Clerks survey was done to help provide better visibility into the key trends and challenges in this key local government position.
 Whether you are a City Manager or Clerk, these findings could change the way you see your organization, and help better inform budgetary decisions for improvements in the Clerk’s Department.
 You’ll find some of the key results below.